jamiljami/alexa-dmcbot/phase1/README.md

-# Phase 1 dmcBase
+# Phase 1 *dmcBase*

 ## Overview

+## Code Base

 ### Intents:
-* [ ] EmotionIntent
+* [ ] CaptureEmotionIntent

-## Handlers
+### Handlers:
 * [ ] EmotionHandler
 * [ ] ProfileHandler
 * [ ] ConversationHandler *maintain a conversation regardless of background processes*

-## Modules
+### Modules:
-* RecentContextModule:
+* RecentContextModule
 *Pick up on what you are saying and maintain recent memories*
-* HistoricalDataModule:
+* HistoricalDataModule
 *Save information about user mood, personal situation and traumas/thoughts*

+## Future Builds:

-* SentimentModule:
+* SentimentModule
-*Off-the-shelf approaches to gauge sentiment real-time.
+*Off-the-shelf approaches to gauge sentiment real-time via BERT or basic sentiment.
 Good safety net to feed any out-of-bounds ideas into the system.*

-## Future Builds:

-* Sentiment analyser based on first few minutes of talking -> via BERT or basic sentiment

-# Build Questions (Put in Phase Development Documentation)
+## Build Questions

-## Emotion Intent
+### Capture Emotion Intent
-* Emotion per slot on a single intent vs Emotion per Intent
+* Emotion Values in single slot vs Emotion per slot on a single intent vs Emotion per intent
+..._First has issue with capturing words, it goes too deep in granularity!
+Similar with second as it becomes janky to locate every buzz word.
+Third is longest but best way to deal with system._

 * Valid replies?

-## Profile Intent
+### Profile Intent
 * User Data:
   - Mandatory: Name
   - Optional: DoB/Age, Occupation, Gender